mark-heffernan/walk-the-camino/src/posts/day-4.md

 Today was my fourth day of walking, from Deba to Markina-Xemein.
 <!-- Excerpt End -->

 Weather was lovely but brutal as the heat never let up today.
 Hardest day’s walking so far as to get to Markina-Xemein we had to ‘climb’ Mount Arno.
 Again thankfully the lovely American couple helped me get through this walk along with some lovely Irish folk I met on the trail.
 Distance walked approx. 24km.
+Elevation approx. 620km.

 I’m going to hold off uploading photos of the walks until I have better broadband/connectivity.